elenaferr0/tsp-optimization/report/sections/exact.typ

 #import "../glossary.typ": defs
 #import "@preview/glossy:0.8.0": init-glossary

-#show : init-glossary.with(defs)
+#show: init-glossary.with(defs)

 = Exact approach
 With regard to the exact approach, two compact formulations were implemented:
-- the one proposed by @GG @gavish-graves-1978, which uses a network flow-based approach to eliminate subtours #footnote[In the context of the TSP, a subtour is a closed route that only visits a subset of the cities, not all of them, and is not connected to the rest of the route.
+- the one proposed by @GG:both @gavish-graves-1978, which uses a network flow-based approach to eliminate subtours #footnote[In the context of the TSP, a subtour is a closed route that only visits a subset of the cities, not all of them, and is not connected to the rest of the route.
 These are invalid solutions and need to be eliminated to find the optimal tour.]\;
-- the one introduced by @MTZ @miller-tucker-zemlin-1960, which uses additional variables representing the order or position of each city in the tour; the elimination is achieved by ensuring that these variables maintain a sequential order, thus preventing subtours.
+- the one introduced by @MTZ:both @miller-tucker-zemlin-1960, which uses additional variables representing the order or position of each city in the tour; the elimination is achieved by ensuring that these variables maintain a sequential order, thus preventing subtours.

 The problems built according to these two formulations are then fed to the IBM CPLEX 22.11 solver through its C++ API.